grocid/libPQP/README.md

 ```
 1. Intercept an encrypted message.
-2. Pick a random bit the ciphertext.
+2. Pick a random bit of the ciphertext.
 3. Flip it.
 If decryption fails, this was not an error position.
 4. Repeat until all error positions have been unraveled.
 ```

 Obviously, there is an implicit assumption that the receiver will either reject any error larger than T or the decoder will fail (which is rarely the case).

 If the protocol instead is designed using the Niederreiter model, the error vector will be/encode the token.
-In this case, there is no need to authenticate the error vector, since any flipped bit in the cipher text will cause the receiver to deocde a different token, hence breaking the decryption oracle.
+In this case, there is no need to authenticate the error vector.
+Since any flipped bit in the ciphertext will cause the receiver to decode a different token, it will break the decryption oracle.

 ###Timing attacks